Mars InSight lander sends bittersweet goodbye selfie after 4 years of revealing the Red Planet's mysteries

 InSight touched down on Mars' Elysium Planitia — a flat, volcanically active plain that straddles the Martian equator — on Nov.
 26, 2018.
 Using a robotic arm, the lander deployed a small seismometer (a device used to measure seismic waves generated by quakes and impacts) onto the plain, then covered it with a dome-shaped heat and wind shield.
 Since then, InSight has detected more than 1,300 Marsquakes — the largest of which was a whopping magnitude 4.7 temblor on May 4, 2022.

-Studying this seismic data has already helped scientists map the mysterious interior of Mars, detect the most massive meteor impact ever recorded in the solar system and show that volcanic activity on the Red Planet could lead to a hidden source of liquid water
+Studying this seismic data has already helped scientists map the mysterious interior of Mars, detect the most massive meteor impact ever recorded in the solar system and show that volcanic activity on the Red Planet could lead to a hidden source of liquid water.

 With four years' worth of data to pore over, scientists around the world will likely use InSight's insights to uncover the mysteries of Mars for many years to come.
 Farewell, sweet robot.

-Brandon is the space/physics editor at Live Science.
-His writing has appeared in The Washington Post, Reader's Digest, CBS.com, the Richard Dawkins Foundation website and other outlets.
+Brandon is the space / physics editor at Live Science.
+With more than 20 years of editorial experience, his writing has appeared in The Washington Post, Reader's Digest, CBS.com, the Richard Dawkins Foundation website and other outlets.
 He holds a bachelor's degree in creative writing from the University of Arizona, with minors in journalism and media arts.
-He enjoys writing most about space, geoscience and the mysteries of the universe.
+His interests include black holes, asteroids and comets, and the search for extraterrestrial life.